Leadership: 10 Ways to Really Influence Others

 2. CONTAIN YOUR EGO.
 The chances are, you were given your leadership position because someone liked you, you knew someone, or they perceived YOU as a good fit!

 Yes, you were good at your job, but so were the other people that interviewed for the job.
 If not for the grace of God, you wouldn't be in the position you are in.
+You aren't that smart, and, in fact, you are only as smart as your last decision!
 So be careful with your ego.
 You are not the center of attention and not the most important person in the world.
 You just happen to be a person that God allowed to string together more life changing good choices, than life changing bad choices.
-Great leaders embrace humility wholeheartedly, respect people, treat others the way they want like to be treated, and lead without an ego.
+Pray about leadership, embrace humility wholeheartedly, respect people, treat them as you'd like to be treated, and lead from there.

 3. GIVE, GIVE, GIVE.
 Take a piece of what you make, or a service that you offer, and make it a part of your life philosophy to regularly give to those less fortunate.
 You will grow as a person, your leadership abilities will grow, and people will be blessed!
 Always lead with the notions of: Who can I help and How can I help them?
 It could be donations, tithing, pro bono work, or anything else to help those in need.
 It may be giving someone the type of opportunity that someone gave you many years ago, or simply taking a chance on a person, who, you know, would not normally get that chance.
 Stop looking for people to serve you, and spend considerable energy SINCERELY giving back.
-People need help, and it's your duty and responsibility, as a leader, to help the people that need the most help.
+Don't have your nose so high in the air that you can't help others out.
+If you don't take anything else from this, remember, people need help, and it's your duty, as a leader, to give help to the people the need the most help.
 If you aren't doing this in some form or fashion, start today!

 7. HOLD YOUR TONGUE.
+Tempered resiliency.
 The absence of a response to ignorance is usually the most effective response to ignorance.
 Ignorance relies heavily on the attention and energy we give it, so the less attention you give it as a leader, the less traction it gains.
 In fact, the root word of ignorance, is "ignore".
 Something to consider, given how much attention we tend to give to ignorance.
-With that said, let me be clear: as a leader, there are times when you must address ignorance with tact, without anger or wrath, and in a responsible manner accompanied by measured compassion.
+With that said, let me be clear: as a leader, you also must practice addressing ignorance with tact, without anger or wrath, and in a responsible manner accompanied by measured compassion.
 As a leader, some of your biggest challenges will be knowing when and how to approach sticky situations.
-You have to learn to discer when, and when not, to engage.
+You have to learn and discern and understand when, and when not, to engage.
 The ability to "hold your tongue", as a leader, will propel you.
 I didn't say "don't address things that need to be addressed".
 Of course, you address things up front, openly, honestly, and quickly!
 However, you must be measured with your tongue, and often times that means tackling issues with delicate diplomacy, thoughtfulness, and calculated discretion!

 8. SPEAK LIFE.
 Encourage people.
 As a leader, your words have tremendous power.
 Practice speaking life into situations, because what you say, not only affects your listeners, but also affects you.
 Whenever you are given an audience, speak words that will be productive, and encourage others.
 Leaders can't be complainers and whiners.
 Leaders build, and you can't build when you are constantly tearing things, and people, down!
 When you master the art of telling the truth with kindness, decorum, and positivity, then the power of your words can truly add value and quality to the lives of those you lead.
-The people you lead look to you as the leader for guidance, not consistent ridicule.
-Nip problems in the bud with the harsh conversations, but your purpose is to build, not rip apart for the good of a "mission".
+The people you lead look to you as the leader, for guidance, not consistent ridicule.
+Nip problems in the bud with the harsh conversations, but your purpose is to build, not rip apart for the good of the "mission".
 Without careful words, and encouraging the people that are there to carry out your mission, your mission will never get accomplished!
-So always breathe life into situations through your words.

 10. BE ACCOUNTABLE: As a leader, personal responsibility is the price you pay for the position of leadership.
 If you don't take responsibility, don't even think about holding others accountable.
 When you make a mistake, admit it.
 When you mess up, say it.
 When you miscalculate, own it.
 Practice what you preach and don't expect something from others that you aren't willing to do yourself!
 The quickest way to lose people, is to deflect responsibility, point fingers, and indict others, without shouldering the load yourself.
 People don't follow people that are never wrong.